 - Citigroup voluntarily paid $2.5 million (its total profits from the principal transactions) to the affected advisory client accounts.

 Andrew J. Ceresney, Director of the SEC’s Division of Enforcement stated.
 “Today’s high-speed markets require that broker-dealers and investment advisers manage the convergence of technology and compliance, Firms must ensure that they have devoted sufficient attention and resources to trade surveillance and other compliance systems.”
 This announcement by the SEC should serve as a reminder to firms of their obligation to develop, enforce, and test policies and procedures to prevent the misuse of material, nonpublic information.
 As this announcement demonstrates, failure to do so can result in significant and severe regulatory penalties.
 Additionally, firms must ensure they have adopted and implemented adequate policies and procedures to prevent and detect principal transactions by an affiliate.
-This issue can especially arise with hybrid Investment Advisers that use an affiliated Broker-Dealer as custodian as fixed income investments are typically executed by the Broker-Dealer as principal transactions and could create the same violation enforced in the Citigroup case.
-Investment Advisers need to be especially careful if they use an affiliated Broker-Dealer as custodian for advisory business.
+This issue can especially arise with hybrid Investment Advisers that use an affiliated Broker-Dealer as custodian as fixed-income investments are typically executed by the Broker-Dealer as principal transactions and could create the same violation enforced in the Citigroup case.
+Investment advisers need to be especially careful if they use an affiliated Broker-Dealer as a custodian for advisory business.

 SEC Press Release 2015-171 August 19, 2015